Skip to Content

 • Sugar.
 Or your favorite heat-resistant sugar alternative.

-If you don’t want to fire up the outside grill or if the weather is acting up, these mini-burgers can easily be made with an indoor grill or a plain cast iron skillet.
+If you don’t want to fire up the outside grill or if the weather is acting up, the mini-burgers can easily be made with an indoor grill or a plain cast iron skillet.
 The Griddler (below) is my favorite indoor grill.

 Cuisinart Griddler - best indoor grill

-What to Serve with Sliders and Burgers
+What to Serve with Sliders

 Beer is a classic drink to serve with burgers, whether they be sliders or full scale burgers.
-An easy way to spice up your beer and make it into a “Michalada” is to add some hot sauce, lime and a dash of Worcestershire sauce.

-Rim the glass with some lime zest or powdered chile powder and you’ve got a super-refreshing summer drink that pairs perfectly with burgers!
+One easy way to spice up your beer is to make it into a “Michalada”, by adding some hot sauce, lime and a dash of Worcestershire sauce.
+Rim the glass with some lime zest or powdered chile powder and you’ve got a super-refreshing drink that pairs perfectly with burgers!

 Spicy Michalada (Beer & Orange Chipotle Shrub Syrup)